juandero/DevSecOps-Jenkins-Pipelines-as-Code/README.md

 ## Description

-A repository that was born as a project to collect a wide variety of practice DevSecOps implementions via Jenkins Pipelines and Configurations as Code.
+This repository was born as a project to collect a wide variety of practice DevSecOps implementions via Jenkins Pipelines and Configurations as Code.

 The main objective is to help anyone who needs to implement this kind of practices on their projects, taking these resources as basis for it.